glamod/cdm_reader_mapper/docs/_build/html/_sources/tool-overview_reader.rst.txt

 • **data**: python pandas.DataFrame_ with data values.
 • **attrs**: `python dictionary`_ with attributes of each of the output elements inherited from the input data model **schema**.
-• **mask**: boolean DF with the results of the validation of each of the data model elements in its columns.
+• **mask**: boolean pandas.DataFrame with the results of the validation of each of the data model elements in its columns.

 Processing of the data elements